Why I Wish Everyone Knew About Selling To The Federal Government And Then Took It Up As A Business Career!

 · Jobs: New jobs created, grown or saved from retrenchment

 · Competitiveness: Increased revenues, increased profits or decreased losses

-I, therefore, encourage the companies interested in the Federal Government opportunities to work with their local economic development organizations, entrepreneurship centers, small business accelerators, incubators, co-working spaces, and university clubs to create local Growth Acceleration Centers.
-If you need help setting one up, contact ScaleUP USA!
+I, therefore, encourage the entrepreneurs and companies interested in the Federal Government opportunities to work with their local economic development organizations, entrepreneurship centers, small business accelerators, incubators, co-working spaces, and university clubs to create local Federal Business Growth Acceleration Centers in partnership with ScaleUP USA!

 Top 25 Federal Government Contract Winners in 2016: